How to Cuff Jeans

 Cuffing your jeans is another angle in dressing up your jeans.
 Let your fashion sense flourish with the jean cuff.

 Use the instructions below to learn how to cuff jeans.
+You can also replace the word cuff with “roll.
+Ie: How to roll jeans.

 1. Single Cuff